 Rehearsals: Wednesday, 14:00-16:00 at the Creative Campus (Grace Room, COR114)

 Chamber Choir is the University’s flagship choral group of around 30 voices.
 If you are interested in joining, please contact David Walters.
-Some experience of choral singing and music-reading ability is preferred.
-Informal auditions will be held for those who are interested in joining.
-Chamber Choir is currently preparing for a performance of David Fanshawe's African Sanctus in collaboration with Liverpool Hope Choir.
+Some experience of choral singing and music-reading ability is preferred but not essential.
+Informal auditions will be held for those who are interested in joining if the choir is oversubscribed.
+Chamber Choir generally sings at important University events and represents the University at the annual Cathedrals Group Choirs Festivals.

 Contact: David Walters, email@example.com

-Voices of Hope was established five years ago by Evgenia Petrenko and is currently directed by Professor Stephen Pratt.
+Voices of Hope was established six years ago by Evgenia Petrenko and is currently directed by Professor Stephen Pratt.
 The group normally performs as a sextet, one voice to a part.
 The group explores repertoire including English and Italian Madrigals, popular arrangements and traditional music.
 Anyone with a good quality voice and some experience in ensemble singing and sight-reading is welcome to get in touch about becoming involved in this project.
-Voices of Hope recently performed on Arts Alive: Music, a programme on Liverpool-based TV channel, Bay TV.
+Under Professor Pratt’s direction, the Voices of Hope have performed at numerous University functions (including Graduations), represented the University at the House of Lords, appeared on Bay TV, made a CD, and undertaken two tours of SW France.

 Contact: Prof Stephen Pratt, firstname.lastname@example.org

-Directed by Anne James, the Hope University Concert Band performs a wide range of music from the traditional wind band repertoire to more contemporary compositions and arrangements of popular pieces.
+Directed by Dr. Anne James and student conductors, the Hope University Concert Band performs a wide range of music from the traditional wind band repertoire to more contemporary compositions and arrangements of popular pieces.
 Players are drawn from across the University as well as from the local community and other Universities.
 All brass and woodwind players of grade 5 standard and above are welcome, and there are also some places available for percussionists.

 The University also welcomes ideas about student-led ensembles.
 In the past students have come together to perform in string quartets, wind quintets, jazz ensembles and in the form of Liverpool Hope University Girls’ Choir.
 If you have any ideas about ensembles you would like to create please contact the departmental administrator Richard Lawrence (email@example.com).

-Established in 2001 under the directorship of Professor Stephen Pratt, Cornerstone Arts Festival is an annual celebration of the work done at Liverpool Hope University’s beautiful Creative Campus.
-Bringing together students, staff visiting academics and performers, the Festival explores the relevance of the creative and performing arts in contemporary society.
+Established in 2001 under the directorship of Professor Stephen Pratt, the Cornerstone Arts Festival is an annual celebration of the work done at Liverpool Hope University’s beautiful Creative Campus in the fields of music, dance, drama, fine arts and design.
+Bringing together international artists, students, staff, visiting academics and performers, the Festival explores the relevance of the creative and performing arts in contemporary society.
 Through an intense programme of performances, lectures and workshops, the Festival encourages new talent and gives students the opportunity to perform alongside and to engage with international performing artists and academics.
-Over its fourteen-year history, The Festival has enjoyed a wealth of contributions from artists and partners such as Joanna MacGregor, the Limon Dance Company from New York, Royal Liverpool Philharmonic Orchestra, Milapfest, the European Opera Centre, Company Chameleon and Holly Baxter, regular contributor to the Guardian.
-Cornerstone Festival also gives staff the opportunity to exhibit their research activity such as Professor Simon Piasecki’s recent performance of Flight to Arras and, current Artist Director, Dr. Alberto Sanna’s work with Italian and Indian ensembles Gli Archi del Cherubino and Tarang.
+Over its sixteen-year history, the Festival has enjoyed a wealth of contributions from artists and partners such as Joanna MacGregor, the Limon Dance Company from New York, Royal Liverpool Philharmonic Orchestra, Milapfest, the European Opera Centre, Company Chameleon and Holly Baxter, regular contributor to the Guardian.
+The Cornerstone Arts Festival also gives staff the opportunity to exhibit their research activity, as was the case with Professor Simon Piasecki’s recent performance of Flight to Arras and, current Artist Director, Dr. Alberto Sanna’s work with Italian and Indian ensembles Gli Archi del Cherubino and Tarang.